tc39/proposal-class-public-fields/README.md

 }
 ```

-##### Declarations Without Initializers
+##### Property Declarations Without Initializers

 When no initializer is specified for a declared property, the property declaration will act as a no-op.
 This is useful for scenarios where initialization needs to happen somewhere other than in the initializer position (ex.
-If the property is or depends on constructor-injected data, or if the property is managed externally by something like a decorator/framework, etc).
-Additionally, it's useful for derived classes to "silently" specify a class property that may have been setup on a base class (either using or not using property declarations).
-For this reason, a declaration with no initializer should not attempt to zero-out data potentially written by a base class with something like `undefined` or `null`.
+If the property depends on constructor-injected data and thus needs to be initialized inside the construtor, or if the property is managed externally by something like a decorator or framework).

+Additionally, it's sometimes useful for derived classes to "silently" specify a class property that may have been setup on a base class (either using or not using property declarations).
+For this reason, a declaration with no initializer should not attempt to overwrite data potentially written by a base class.

-##### Declarations With Initializers
+##### Property Declarations With Initializers

-When a property with an initializer is specifed on a non-derived class (meaning a class without an `extends` clause), the initializers are declared and executed in the order they are specified in the internal "initialization" process that occurs immediately *before* entering the constructor.
+When a property with an initializer is specifed on a non-derived class (AKA a class without an `extends` clause), the initializers are declared and executed in the order they are specified in the class definition.
+Execution of the initializers happens during the internal "initialization" process that occurs immediately *before* entering the constructor.

-When an initializer is specified on a derived class (meaning a class with an `extends` clause), the initializers are declared and executed in the order they are specified at the end of the in the internal "initialization" process that occurs while executing `super()` in the derived constructor.
-This means that if a derived constructor never calls `super()`, instance properties specified on the derived class will not be initialized since property initialization is considered a part of the allocation process.
+When an initializer is specified on a derived class (AKA a class with an `extends` clause), the initializers are declared and executed in the order they are specified in the class definition.
+Execution of the initializers happens at the end of the internal "initialization" process that occurs while executing `super()` in the derived constructor.
+This means that if a derived constructor never calls `super()`, instance properties specified on the derived class will not be initialized since property initialization is considered a part of the [SuperCall Evaluation process](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-super-keyword-runtime-semantics-evaluation).

-##### Property Declaration & Execution
+##### Property Declaration & Execution Process

-The process of declaring a property happens at the time of class definition evaluation.
-The process for deciding when to execute a property's initializer is described above in [Declarations Without Initializers](#declarations-without-initializers) and [Declarations With Initializers](#declarations-with-initializers).
+The process of declaring a property happens at the time of [class definition evaluation](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-runtime-semantics-classdefinitionevaluation).
+The process for executing a property's initializer happens at class instantiation time and depends on wether the class is a "base" class (AKA has no `extends` clause) or is a "child" class (AKA has an `extends` clause).
+The differences between these two cases is described above in [Property Declarations Without Initializers](#property-declarations-without-initializers) and [Property Declarations With Initializers](#property-declarations-with-initializers).

 The high level process for declaring class properties is as follows for each property in the order the properties are declared. (for sake of definition we assume a name for the class being defined is `DefinedClass`):

 1. If the property name is computed, evaluate the computed property expression to a string to conclude the name of the property.
 2. Create a function whose body simply executes the initializer expression and returns the result.
+This function's parent scope should be set to the scope of the class body.
+To be super clear: This scope should sit sibling to the scope of any of the class's method bodies.
 3. If the `DefinedClass.prototype[Symbol.ClassProperties]` object is not already created, create and set it.
 4. On the `DefinedClass.prototype[Symbol.ClassProperties]` object, store the function generated in step 2 under the key matching the name of the property being evaluated.

 The purpose for generating and storing these "thunk" functions is a means of deferring the execution of the initialization expression until the class is constructed; Thus, the high level process for executing class property initializers is as follows -- once for each property in the order the properties are declared:

 1. For each entry on `DefinedClass.prototype[Symbol.ClassProperties]`, call the value as a function with a `this` value equal to the `this` value of the object being constructed.
-2. Store the result of the call in step 1 on the `this` object with the corresponding `DefinedClass.prototype[Symbol.ClassProperties]` entry key being evaluated currently.
+2. Store the result of the call in step 1 as a property on the `this` object with a key corresponding to the key of the `DefinedClass.prototype[Symbol.ClassProperties]` entry currently being evaluated.

-Note that the process of executing class properties depends on whether the class is a "base" class (AKA has no `extends` clause) or is a "derived" class (AKA has an `extends` clause).
-See [Declarations With Initializers](#declarations-with-initializers) for more details.

 ##### Spec Text